babel/website/docs/usage/caveats.md

 ---
 layout: docs
 title: Caveats
-description: Just some things to keep in mind when using 6to5.
+description: Just some things to keep in mind when using babel.
 permalink: /docs/usage/caveats/
 redirect_from:
  - /caveats.html